Reeshabh45/Sentiment-Analysis/README.md

 ## Results

-The model achieved [insert accuracy or other metrics] on the test dataset, demonstrating its effectiveness in sentiment analysis.
+The model achieved accuracy on the test dataset, demonstrating its effectiveness in sentiment analysis.
+79%

 ```bash